Sayna-Y/Toronto_Bikeshare/README.md

 As of 2024, the accessibility of Bike Share Toronto has reached new heights, with over 800 stations around town.
 In a significant move to bolster this initiative, Toronto has expanded its e-bike program, transitioning from a pilot to a permanent fixture within the city's transit options.
 By the end of 2022, the e-bike fleet had expanded from 300 to 525, supported by 15 new e-stations.
 This growth is set to continue, with plans to increase the fleet to 2,000 e-bikes and add 100 more e-stations by 2025.

-The purpose of this project is to analyze the bike share dataset, and to understand the impact of various factors on bike-share demand and usage in Toronto.
+The purpose of this project is to analyze the bike share datasets, and to understand the impact of various factors on bike-share demand and usage in Toronto.
 This project is divided into three parts.

 **Part 1** focuses on analyzing ridership patterns to identify key factors that influence bike-share demand in Toronto.